Markdown Reader for Mac

 The best ways to read .md files on macOS

 macOS doesn't include a built-in Markdown reader.
 When you double-click a .md file, it opens in TextEdit as raw source — you see # Heading instead of a formatted heading.
-If you work with READMEs, documentation, or technical notes, you need a proper Markdown reader to make those files readable.
+If you work with READMEs, documentation, or AI-generated output, you need a proper Markdown reader to make those files readable.

 Quick Look — The Built-in Option